binhphanhai/frontend-system-design/docs/behavior-interview/08-growth-mindset.md

 # Answering Growth Mindset Behavioral Questions

-*Learn how to answer "Tell me about a time..." styled questions for evaluating if you have a strong growth mindset.*
+_Learn how to answer "Tell me about a time..." styled questions for evaluating if you have a strong growth mindset._

----

 ---

 As mentioned in our [behavioral interview preparation overview](/behavioral-interview-playbook/introduction), **growth mindset** is one of the 8 main categories of questions to prepare for.

 **In this guide, you will learn how to tackle them:**

 1. Evaluation criteria in detail
 2. Abstracting possible questions into common themes
 3. Suggested answer framework